markiavelli7/awsAmplifyGuides/AppSync/Data-Modeling/README.md

 **@connection** - Enables a relationships between GraphQL types

-**@key** - Enables effectient queries with conditions by using underlying database index structures for optimization
+**@key** - Enables effecient queries with conditions by using underlying database index structures for optimization

 Let's say that we have basic GraphQL types that look like this: